 At 3256 meters, Kushok Bakula Rimpochhe Airport is one of the highest airports in the world and due to security reasons very heavily guarded.
 Stringent security measures are followed here, so travelers are advised to reach the airport at least 2 hours prior to departure and usually with exception of a camera or laptop bag, any other hand baggage is not permitted.
 There is no international flight connectivity from Leh and only Air India, Go Air. and Jet Airways operate flights to this tiny Himalayan paradise from Delhi.
 From Srinagar, there is only one weekly flight by Air India (only on Wednesday) and this schedule is also intermittent at best.

 By road, Ladakh is accessible from both Srinagar and Manali in Himachal Pradesh.
-Public transportation is avoidable for safety and comfort reasons but during tourist season there are innumerable group tour departures, shared jeeps, motorcycle, and car rental agencies operating to and from Leh to chose from both the cities.
-Biking or self-driving in Ladakh is a fantastic experience and it is a bikers haven.
+Public transportation is avoidable for safety and comfort reasons but during the tourist season, there are innumerable group tour departures, shared jeeps, motorcycle, and car rental agencies operating to and from Leh to chose from both the cities.
+Biking or self-driving in Ladakh is a fantastic experience and it is a biker’s haven.
+The environmentally friendly should check out the newly established Ladakh shared taxi booking system which not only reduces transportation costs but also cuts down carbon footprint.

 Take altitude sickness seriously